ttscoff/planter-cli/src/_README.md

   - key: var_key
     prompt: Prompt text
     type: string # [string,paragraph,float,integer,number,date,choice] defaults to string
-    # value: (force value, string can include %%variables%% and regexes will be replaced.
+    value: # (force value, string can include %%variables%% and regexes will be replaced.
 For date type can be today, time, now, etc.)
     default: Untitled
     min: 1
     max: 5
+    date_format: "%Y-%m-%d" # can be any strftime format, will be applied to any date type
 ```

+For the date type, value can be `today`, `now`, `tomorrow`, `last thursday`, etc. and natural language will be converted to a time.
+The formatting will be determined automatically based on the type of the value, e.g. "now" gets a time string, but "today" just gets a YYYY-mm-dd string.
+This can be modified using the `date_format` key, which accepts any [strftime](https://www.fabriziomusacchio.com/blog/2021-08-15-strftime_Cheat_Sheet/) value.
+You can also include a date format string in single parenthesis after a natural language date value, e.g. `value: "now 'This year: %Y'"`.

 A configuration can include additional keys: